RepoToolsGen/South-trans-Flatley/README.md

 ## Configuration

-To run Repo Gen, the git software needs to be installed.
+To run Repo Gen, the Git software needs to be installed.

-Login to your GitHub account and go to settings -> SSH and GPG keys -> configure SSH key.
+Create an SSH Key.
+Log into to your GitHub account and go to Settings -> SSH and GPG keys, then configure a new SSH key.

 Create `.env` file in repo-gen top-level directory which contains a user GitHub personal access token named REPO_GEN_GITHUB_TOKEN.
 Refer to sample below.